 - A description of the heritage asset.
 Describe what it is and why it is significant.
 If, for example, your building is listed you should as a minimum consult the Historic England listing entry and the local historic environment record.

 - Assessment of impact.
 Outline how your proposed works affect heritage significance, including any impact on architectural and historic merit or setting.
-Common examples may include damage to historic fabric, removal or blocking of architectural features, and division of a historic layout.
+Common examples may include damage to historic fabric, removal or blocking of architectural features, and changes to a historic layout.
 You could also include positive impacts that support your application, including revealing historic features and reinstating original proportions.

 - Mitigation of impact.
 Outline how you have designed your proposals to limit detrimental impact to heritage significance.
 Common examples may include choosing historically sympathetic materials and developing a sensitive design that responds to the historic context of the site or area.

 - National guidance on researching the history of your property